GaryHostt/Oracle_Integration/README.md

 [Installing an agent](https://www.youtube.com/watch?v=nYmOgX95wd4)

 The agent is required to integrate with systems not accessible from the internet.
 You only need an egress rule allowing communication over port 22.
 The agent ensures your on-premises systems can live in harmony with the cloud.
+If you are having issues, [check this page for solutions](https://docs.oracle.com/en/cloud/paas/integration-cloud/integrations-user/troubleshooting-premises-connectivity-agent-issues.html); ex: when configuring - do not use an IDCS federated account!

 ## Administering OIC